pjhartzell/stac-footprint/archive/stac-footprint-20230321.md

 - We should make convex hull an option (default=True)
   - allow full fidelity shape extraction
   - fill holes also an option (default=True)
-- there needs to be a way to pass a "None" value for nodata so that you can force a complete tile polygon
-- the bands option should be applied in the core footprint() method, not the alternative constructor.
-You shouldn't be forced to use the alternative constructor to use this option.
-- update_geometry_from_asset_footprint should also update the bbox